eliramy/Email_generic_ABAP2XLSX/README.md

 # Email_generic_ABAP2XLSX
 External generic program to get alv report and send it as attach excel file.
-Also get metadata of ALV report to hide\display columns in excel file.
+Also get metadata of ALV report to hide\display ,sumn and others options columns for the excel file.

 Prerequisites: